SusheelThapa/command/command/c/cat.md

 **Description:**

-With `-b` options, the `cat` command will number only non-blank output lines ignoring the empty ones.
+With `-b` option, the `cat` command will number only non-blank output lines ignoring the empty ones.

 **Usage:**